XinyuKang22/WeTok/Report.md

     1. Problem
        - *A space bar (' ') in the sign in email will result in authentication failure.*
        - *Incorrect email/password will result in authentication failure.*
-    2. Possible Reason:
+    2. Possible Reason and Solution:
-       - *Unmatched email and password from firebase*
+       - *Unmatched email and password from firebase.
+You should input correct email and password.*
 2. *Scroll Down Problem:*
     1. Problem
        - *Click like/dislike button will make it color, but scroll down posts will make button back to gray.*